Peritoneal mesothelioma affects the lining of the abdomen and is the second-most common form of cancer caused by asbestos.

-Because it takes so long to diagnose peritoneal mesothelioma, the outcome is not positive.
-As with other forms of the disease, most victims live for less than a year after diagnosis.
+Because it takes so long to diagnose peritoneal mesothelioma, the outcome is usually not positive.
+As with other forms of the cancer, most victims live for less than a year after diagnosis.
 The longest-known survivor of mesothelioma lived 19 years after diagnosis, but such cases are extremely rare.

 Mesothelioma patient prognosis depends on a variety of considerations:

 - The stage of the disease at diagnosis